 Sodium lauryl sulfate is often is commonly contaminated with dioxane, a known carcinogen.

 Commonly found in: Shampoo, Moisturizer and Cosmetics.

 These chemicals can react with other ingredients in the cosmetic formula to form an extremely potent carcinogen called nitrosodiethanolamine (NDEA).
-NDEA is readily absorbed through the skin and has been linked with stomach, esophagus, liver and bladder cancers.
+NDEA is readily absorbed through the skin and has been linked with stomach, oesophagus, liver and bladder cancers.

 - Propylene Glycol, Propylene Oxide, Polyethylene Glycol (PGE’s)

 Commonly found in; Paint, Cleansers, Moisturizers and Baby Wipes.

 According to a study by Karlstad University, the concentrations of PGEs, propylene glycol and glycol ethers in indoor air, particularly bedroom air, has been linked to increased risk of developing numerous respiratory and immune disorders in children, including asthma, hay fever, eczema, and allergies, with increased risk ranging from 50% to 180%.